syncrypt/client/docs/sign_chain.md

 * Alice creates a new vault thus creates a new *Create Vault* message including her public key.
 * Alice adds a *Set Metadata* transaction to the chain.
 * Alice adds an *Add User* message with Bobs user ID.
-* Alice adds an *Add User vault Key* messages with Bobs key for Machine #1.
+* Alice adds an *Add User vault Key* message with Bobs key for Machine #1.
-* Alice adds an *Add User vault Key* messages with Bobs key for Machine #2.
+* Alice adds an *Add User vault Key* message with Bobs key for Machine #2.
 * Bob uploads a file from machine #2 and thus adds a *Upload revision* message.

 Every user who has access to this vault sign chain can now verify each transaction and can be sure